gtorres777/nestjs-backend-project/README.md

 ## Installation

-add variable jwt key in an .env file like JWT_SECRET_KEY=whateveryouwantbynow
+1. Add variable jwt key in an .env file like JWT_SECRET_KEY=whateveryouwantbynow

+2. Run the command below to build the containers
 ```bash
 $ docker-compose build
 ```

 ## Running the app

+3. Run the command below to start the containers
 ```bash
 $ docker-compose up-d
 ```